Trehalose: Medical use

 Trehalose is an ingredient, along with hyaluronic acid, in an artificial tears product used to treat dry eye.
-Outbreaks of Clostridium difficile were initially associated with trehalose, although this finding was disputed in 2019.
+Outbreaks of Clostridioides difficile were initially associated with trehalose, but this finding was disputed in 2019.

+In 2021, the FDA accepted an Investigational New Drug (IND) application and granted fast track status for an injectable form of trehalose (SLS-005) as a potential treatment for spinocerebellar ataxia type 3 (SCA3).

 History

 In 1832, H.A.L.
 Wiggers discovered trehalose in an ergot of rye, and in 1859 Marcellin Berthelot isolated it from Trehala manna, a substance made by weevils and named it trehalose.

 Trehalose has long been known as an autophagy inducer that acts independently of mTOR.
-In 2017 research was published showing that trehalose induces autophagy by activating TFEB, a protein that acts as a master regulator of the autophagy-lysosome pathway.
+In 2017, research was published showing that trehalose induces autophagy by activating TFEB, a protein that acts as a master regulator of the autophagy-lysosome pathway.